Man facing rape charge, accused of sexually assaulting juvenile

 BATON ROUGE - Authorities have arrested a man accused of raping a young girl repeatedly over the course of a year.

-According to the arrest report, on October 11, 2018 detectives with the East Baton Rouge Parish Sheriff's Office began investigating the allegations after they were contacted by a caseworker in Greely, Colorado.
+According to the arrest report, on October 11, 2018 detectives with the East Baton Rouge Parish Sheriff's Office began investigating the allegations after they were contacted by a caseworker in Colorado.
 The victim, who was 10 at the time the complaint was made, told a teacher in Colorado she had been raped by a man when she still lived in Louisiana.

 During the course of the investigation, authorities determined that Brandon Boutin had sexually assaulted the victim multiple times a week for a year.
 According to the arrest report, the girl's family became suspicious of Boutin and moved the girl out of state.